Vanscoy, Maurer & Bash Diamond Jewelers in Lancaster, PA answers your frequently asked questions about diamonds, jewelry, and the industry!

 Q: Do you offer financing options?

 A: We do offer financing!
 You'll need to fill out an application form with us and it'll be submitted to Wells Fargo.
 If you're approved, you can make a purchase at our store.
-Please see a sales associate for further details.
+You can visit our financing page to learn more about our current offers.
+Please reach out with any questions or stop by our store to fill out an application.

 Q: How much should I spend on a ring?